-dogpile.cache.null

-A null backend that effectively disables all cache operations.(Default)
+dogpile.cache.null A null backend that effectively disables all cache operations.(Default)

-dogpile.cache.memcached

-Memcached back end using the standard python-memcached library.
+dogpile.cache.memcached Memcached back end using the standard python-memcached library.

-dogpile.cache.pylibmc

-Memcached back end using the pylibmc library.
+dogpile.cache.pylibmc Memcached back end using the pylibmc library.

-dogpile.cache.bmemcached

-Memcached using the python-binary-memcached library.
+dogpile.cache.bmemcached Memcached using the python-binary-memcached library.

-dogpile.cache.redis

-Redis back end.
+dogpile.cache.redis Redis back end.

-dogpile.cache.dbm

-Local DBM file back end.
+dogpile.cache.dbm Local DBM file back end.

-dogpile.cache.memory

-In-memory cache, not suitable for use outside of testing as it does not cleanup its internal cache on cache expiration and does not share cache between processes.
+dogpile.cache.memory In-memory cache, not suitable for use outside of testing as it does not cleanup its internal cache on cache expiration and does not share cache between processes.
 This means that caching and cache invalidation will not be consistent or reliable.

-dogpile.cache.memory\pickle

-In-memory cache, but serializes objects with pickle lib.
+- dogpile.cache.memory\pickle In-memory cache, but serializes objects with pickle lib.
 Its not suitable for use outside of testing.
-The reason is the same with dogpile.cache.memory oslo\cache.mongo oslo\cache.memcache\pool oslo\cache.etcd3gw

-MongoDB as caching back end.
+The reason is the same with dogpile.cache.memory - oslo\cache.mongo MongoDB as caching back end. - oslo\cache.memcache\pool Memcached backend that does connection pooling. - oslo\cache.etcd3gw Uses etcd 3.x for storage. - oslo\cache.dict A DictCacheBackend based on dictionary, not suitable for use outside of testing as it does not share cache between processes.
+This means that caching and cache invalidation will not be consistent or reliable.